ggml-org/llama.pages/src/docs/api.md

 }
 ```

 Use `{"type": "json_object"}` for free-form JSON.
-Native endpoints also accept GBNF grammars via the `grammar` field for non-JSON formats.

 ### Tool calling

-OpenAI-style function calling works with any model — native formats are used for models trained on tool use, with a generic fallback for the rest.
+OpenAI-style function calling works with any model native formats are used for models trained on tool use, with a generic fallback for the rest.
 Pass `tools` and `tool_choice` as usual.
 See the [function calling docs](https://github.com/ggml-org/llama.cpp/blob/master/docs/function-calling.md) for supported model families.

 ### Multimodal input